AmeliaCMU/AmeliaScenes/README.md

 ### Installation

 Make sure that you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.

-**Recommended:** Use the  `install.sh` to download and install the Amelia Framework:
+**Recommended:** Use the  [`install.sh`](https://github.com/AmeliaCMU/AmeliaScenes/blob/main/install.sh) to download and install the Amelia Framework:

 ```bash
 chmod +x install.sh
 ./install.sh amelia
 ```

+This will create a conda environment named `amelia` and install all dependencies.

-Alternatively, refer to `INSTALL.md` for manual installation.
+Alternatively, refer to [`INSTALL.md`](https://github.com/AmeliaCMU/AmeliaScenes/blob/main/INSTALL.md) for manual installation.

+**Note:** AmeliaScenes only requires the Amelia dataset to run, only refer to AmeliaScenes installation.

 ## How to use